zhou-1/COVISS-Lab-Research/Django/Modifictions/details.md

-# change value to integer
+# Change value to integer
 Then no need for extra loop for var z in move function.
 Also color_select can equal to integer directly.

-# a guide vedio
+# A guide vedio

 # Relationship between Django, HTML, JavaScript, ajax, jQuery, json.